 The result, after decades of refining and updating, is what we call the sales funnel (or sometimes the “purchase funnel”): an easy-to-remember and easier-to-understand series of phases the average customer passes through before making a purchase.
 By knowing these stages and what they entail, salespeople and marketers can fine-tune their strategies, catering their approach to the appropriate headspace of the shopper.

 But what are these stages, and how well do they fit into ecommerce?
-In this article, we give a basic overview of the sales funnel, geared specifically to modern-day ecommerce.
-In later articles we’ll dive into specifics on how to utilize your content strategy at each stage of the ecommerce sales funnel, so if you find this interesting, keep checking back for more.
+In this article, we give a basic overview of the ecommerce sales funnel, geared specifically to modern-day ecommerce.
+Skip ahead to each specific stage with the links below:

 The History of the Sales Funnel